Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View: Experiment

 The results are shown in Table~\ref{tbl:Ablation}.
-For latent spaces $\mathcal{W}$ and $\mathcal{Z}$, $A$ with unit-norm columns achieves nearly the best performance in terms of MIG and DCI scores.
-Compared to $A$ with orthonormal matrix columns, using $A$ with unit-norm columns is more expressive with less constraints. $A$ composed of 3 fully-connected layers performs poorly, indicating the disentangled directions of the latent space $W$ of StyleGAN is nearly linear.
-Another possible reason is that $A$ is global without considering the latent code $z$.
-A non-linear operator is more suitable for a local navigator $A$.
-However, \texttt{DisCo} can only address global navigators.
+For latent spaces $\mathcal{W}$ and $\mathcal{Z}$, $\bm{A}$ with unit-norm columns achieves nearly the best performance in terms of MIG and DCI scores.
+Compared to $\bm{A}$ with orthonormal matrix columns, using $\bm{A}$ with unit-norm columns is more expressive with less constraints.
+Another possible reason is that $\bm{A}$ is global without conditioned on the latent code $z$.
+A non-linear operator is more suitable for a local navigator $\bm{A}$.
 For such a much more complex local and non-linear setting, more inductive bias or supervision should be introduced.

 \textbf{Entropy-based domination loss.} Here, we verify the effectiveness of entropy-based domination loss $\mathcal{L}_{ed}$ for disentanglement.
 For a desirable disentangled representation, one semantic meaning corresponds to one dimension.
 As shown in Table~\ref{tbl:Ablation}, $\mathcal{L}_{ed}$ can improve the performance by a large margin.
 We also visualize the \emph{Variation Space} to further demonstrate the effectiveness of our proposed loss in Figure~\ref{fig:plogp}.
 Adding the domination loss makes the samples in the \emph{Variation Space} to be one-hot, which is desirable for disentanglement.